St. Peter's Basilica: Tickets

 However, as the first basilica aged, Pope Julius II commissioned the construction of the current basilica in 1506, which was completed in 1615 under the direction of Pope Paul V.

 Often referred to as 'New St. Peter's Basilica,' it earned UNESCO World Heritage Site status in 1984.
-While it remains an active place of worship, it also symbolises the grandeur of Catholicism and draws millions of visitors and pilgrims to Vatican City each year.
+While it still remains an active place of worship and pilgrimage, it also symbolises the grandeur of Catholicism as well as being a major tourist attraction that attracts millions of visitors to Vatican City each year.

-The basilica's design showcases the genius of several Renaissance masters, including Bramante, Raphael, and Michelangelo.
-The façade, featuring iconic Corinthian columns, was crafted by Carlo Maderno and has stood proudly since the 17th century.
+The basilica's design shows the genius of several Renaissance masters, including Bramante, Raphael, and Michelangelo.
+The façade, which features the famous Corinthian columns, was crafted by Carlo Maderno and has stood proudly since the 17th century.

 The St. Peter's Basilica Dome